 Note: The front-end of the blog has to be created by you and you can use these settings to display your blogs efficiently.
-Furthermore it also has SEO fields, so you can configure them on the page, when you are displaying the blog on the frontend.
+Furthermore, it also has SEO fields, so you can configure them on the page when you are displaying the blog on the frontend.

 6. FAQs: Every website also has a FAQ section, so we can use this module to create Questions and Answers.
 I guess this is self-explanatory.

-7. Menu Management: This website has dynamic menu just like WordPress has, you can drag and drop the menu item at any position and create new menu items as you want, with a handy drag and drop functionality you can achieve dynamic menus for your site.
+7. Menu Management: This website has a dynamic menu just like WordPress has, you can drag and drop the menu item at any position and create new menu items as you want, with a handy drag and drop functionality you can achieve dynamic menus for your site.

 8. Now, the star of the show: Module Boilerplate Generator: The main feature of the LAP is this Module Generator.
 What this does, is create a full boilerplate for a new module to stand on.

 With just a few clicks, you can create files namely:

 - Model, Attribute and Relationship